 Annual

-Plants that complete their entire lifecycle in one year or less sprout, produce fruits and flowers and produce seeds.
+Plants that complete their entire lifecycle in one year or less sprout produce fruits, flowers, and seeds.
 Annuals must be replanted each year.
 Most vegetable crops are annuals.
-It is common for annual flowers to self-seed and comes back the following year as volunteers if they are allowed to do so.
+It is common for annual flowers to self-seed and return the following year as volunteers if they are allowed.

 Bare Root Vegetables